 Measurement & Verification: Through Watchwire, EnergyWatch can measure and verify your peak load reducing capital improvements and operational strategies.
 EnergyWatch will:

-- track all the invoice and metering information real-time to uncover any inconsistencies
+- track all the invoice and metering information in real-time to uncover any inconsistencies

 - act as a neutral third party